 The Below is a short testimony from a sister who has requested for anonymity.
 Such things happen when you come from an environment of cultic TPM.
-She was a Worker Sister from one of the TPM churches in the west.
+This is a Testimony of a Former Worker Sister from one of the TPM churches in the west.

 My journey into the organization took place at a young age.
 I was encouraged to communicate with the senior leaders without my parents’ knowledge while I was still a minor.
 That itself should have set off alarm bells, but I was just a teenager.
 I was instructed by the organization’s elders to call them collect from school and visit secretly without my parents’ approval or knowledge.
 I was groomed–private meetings with leaders, subtle counsel, ego-stroking–and finally received into the ministry.
 I entered with the understanding that my life would be given to reach lost souls for the kingdom.
 I was in love with Jesus and no price was too great.
 Finally, I thought, I had found a group of sold-out, radical lovers of the cross.
 Imagine my dismay when I slowly began to understand that their agenda was far from what I imagined: dry, sleepy prayer times coupled with lavish evening meals in believers’ homes!
 And the souls we invited to church from the community?
 They would come in one door and run out the other when they saw these oddly attired people who presented them with a list of DOs and DON’Ts.
 The “gospel” we shared, which was full of rules and regulations, was not effective in bringing people into a true relationship with Christ.